circuitapps/24012_Arduino_IR_receiver/README.md

 If you have not worked with ATtiny85 before and need support with the basic operation and programming of this device, have a look at this **<u>[excellent reference][2]</u>** that walks you through the entire process step by step.
 If you get stuck, drop us a message in the comments section of **<u>[our YouTube video][1]</u>**

-GOOD LUCK & ENJOY EXPERIMENTING WITH HOW MICROCONTROLLERS CAN TRANSFORM EL WIRE LIGHT PATTERNS !
+GOOD LUCK & ENJOY CONTROLLING ELECTRONIC DEVICES FROM THE COMFORT OF YOUR SEAT WITH THIS IR RECEIVER !

 [1]: <UPDATE YOUTUBE VIDEO TO PROJECT>